Olympic Torch Relay Barred From Public Roads Across Japans Osaka - UrduPoint

 The decision came as the Osaka region declared a medical emergency, with rising infections putting local health facilities under increasing strain.

-It is expected to report a record number of infections later Wednesday after setting several new highs in recent weeks.
+It reported a new record 878 new infections on Wednesday and local residents are being asked to avoid non-essential outings.

-Local residents are being asked to avoid non-essential outings, and Osaka city is already under special anti-virus measures including asking businesses to close early.
+Osaka city is already under special anti-virus measures, including asking businesses to close early.

 Yoshimura had suggested last week that Osaka city's relay leg might be cancelled, before a compromise was reached to keep the flame off public roads.

-With a little over 100 days until the virus-postponed Games are due to open on July 23, Olympic officials are battling the problems caused by a new surge in cases.
+- "Realistic response" - With a little over 100 days until the virus-postponed Games are due to open on July 23, Olympic officials are battling the logical issues tied to a new surge in cases.

 On Tuesday, Tokyo 2020 confirmed a water polo test event would be postponed because virus restrictions mean officials from abroad cannot enter the country.